Judiciary of Croatia: Structure

 courts of original jurisdiction (first instance) in civil (including family and labour) lawsuits (county courts and municipal courts are knowns as general or ordinary courts), as well as specialized courts: 9 commercial courts (trgovački sudovi) and the High Commercial Court (Visoki trgovački sud); 4 administrative courts (upravni sudovi) and the High Administrative Court (Visoki upravni sud), the High Criminal Court (Visoki kazneni sud) and the High Misdemeanour Court (Visoki prekršajni sud).

 Municipal courts are established for the territory of one or more municipalities, one or more towns/cities or parts of an urban area, and the county, commercial and administrative courts are established for the territory of one or more counties.

 The High Commercial Court, the High Administrative Court, the High Criminal Court, the High Misdemeanour Court and the Supreme Court are established for the territory of the Republic of Croatia.

-Judges are appointed by the National Judicial Council (Državno sudbeno vijeće) and hold office until the age of seventy.
+Judges are appointed by the State Judicial Council and hold office until the age of seventy.

 Constitutional Court

-The Constitutional Court (Ustavni sud) rules on matters regarding compliance of legislation with the constitution, repeals unconstitutional legislation, reports any breaches of provisions of the constitution to the government and the parliament, declares the speaker of the parliament acting president upon petition from the government in the event the country's president becomes incapacitated, issues consent for commencement of criminal procedures against or arrest of the president, and hears appeals against decisions of the National Judicial Council.
+The Constitutional Court (Ustavni sud) rules on matters regarding compliance of legislation with the constitution, repeals unconstitutional legislation, reports any breaches of provisions of the constitution to the government and the parliament, declares the speaker of the parliament acting president upon petition from the government in the event the country's president becomes incapacitated, issues consent for commencement of criminal procedures against or arrest of the president, and hears appeals against decisions of the State Judicial Council.
 It also resolves jurisdictional disputes between the legislative, executive and judicial branches, supervises the constitutionality of the programmes and activities of political parties and supervises the constitutionality and legality of elections, state referendums, etc.

 The court consists of thirteen judges elected by members of the parliament for an eight-year term (by two thirds majority of all MPs).
 The president of the Constitutional Court is elected by the court judges for a four-year term.

 Even considered to be de facto the highest judicial authority because it can overturn Supreme Court decisions on the basis of constitutional breaches, it is not part of the judicial branch of government, but rather a court sui generis, and it is therefore often colloquially referred to as a "fourth branch of government", alongside the traditional model of tripartite separation of powers into the executive, legislative and the judicial branches.

-National Judicial Council
+State Judicial Council

-The National Judicial Council (Državno sudbeno vijeće, also: the State Judicial Council) consists of eleven members, specifically seven judges, nominated and elected by judges of the courts of all instances; two university professors of law, nominated and elected by the law schools of all Croatian universities and two MPs (one of whom must be from the opposition parties), nominated and elected by the Parliament, for four-year terms, and serving no more than two terms.
+The State Judicial Council (Državno sudbeno vijeće) consists of eleven members, specifically seven judges, nominated and elected by judges of the courts of all instances; two university professors of law, nominated and elected by the law schools of all Croatian universities and two MPs (one of whom must be from the opposition parties), nominated and elected by the Parliament, for four-year terms, and serving no more than two terms.
 It appoints all judges and court presidents, except for the president of the Supreme Court and Constitutional Court judges.

-The National Judicial Council decides also on disciplinary proceedings concerning all judges.
+The State Judicial Council decides also on disciplinary proceedings concerning all judges.